Welcome to today's edition of the Rush 24-7 podcast.

 You've never heard of this town.

-Uh it had one small medical center that was overwhelmed with all of these casualties, understandably.
+It had one small medical center that was overwhelmed with all of these casualties, understandably.

 The surge is chasing them to all these other little towns from where they've been taking up camp.

-Uh they're having a tough time in Anbar province.
+They're having a tough time in Anbar province.

-Al Qaeda having a tough time in the Anbar province because the surge started killing Al Qaeda, and the Sunnis have taken up arms against them, as I mentioned in the beginning of the program, because they're all getting fed up.
+Al-Qaeda having a tough time in the Anbar province because the surge started killing al-Qaeda and the Sunnis have taken up arms against them, as I mentioned in the beginning of the program, because they're all getting fed up.

-Al Qaeda left Baghdad for Diala when we started the surge in Baghdad.
+Al-Qaeda left Baghdad for Diala when we started the surge in Baghdad.

 And now they're having a hard time in Diala because the surge is there, as are some pretty hacked off Iraqis who are also a little teed off at what's happening.

-Thirty, eight hundred volunteers have been recruited to fight with coalition forces.
+3,800 volunteers have been recruited to fight with coalition forces.

 This is in the Boston Globe.